0x90nz/microboot/README.md

 ## Architecture

-There are 3 main components:
+There are 4 main components:

  1. First stage loader (boot sector)
  2. Second stage loader
- 3. User program
+ 3. Main program
+ 4. User programs

-The second stage loader and user program are linked together into one binary file at compile time.
-To use this as a more general bootloader, this functionality would need to be separated out further.
+The second stage loader and main program are linked together into one binary file at compile time.
+The main program currently implements a minimal command line.

-The second stage loader is stored in the space between the MBR and the first partition.
-Currently work is ongoing to support the ext2 filesystem which should enable loadable modules.
-Once these are supported, proper user programs which are not linked at compile time should be fairly simple to implement.
+The user programs are position independent ELF files which are compiled and may be loaded from disk at runtime.
+To use symbols from the kernel, or export their own symbols for use by the kernel the `export.h` header must be used.
+See this file for more detail on how symbols are handled.

 ### First Stage Loader